Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Nonprofit accounting vs. nonprofit bookkeeping

-Nonprofit organizations rely on bookkeeping and accounting best practices to maintain compliance.
-While these terms are often used interchangeably, they encompass distinct functions within financial management.
+Nonprofit organizations depend on sound bookkeeping and accounting practices to stay compliant and financially healthy.
+While these terms are often used interchangeably, they represent distinct functions within financial management.

-• Nonprofit bookkeeping: Nonprofit bookkeeping involves recording day-to-day financial transactions, such as donations, grants, expenses, payroll and any other financial activity.
-It ensures the organization has a clear and organized record of its financial inflows and outflows.
+• Nonprofit bookkeeping: Nonprofit bookkeeping involves recording day-to-day financial transactions, such as donations, grants, expenses, payroll and other financial activity.
+It ensures the organization has a clear, organized record of its financial inflows and outflows.

-• Nonprofit accounting: In contrast, nonprofit accounting takes a broader view, focusing on the bigger financial picture and its strategic implications.
-Accountants leverage the data bookkeepers provide to prepare financial statements like balance sheets, income statements and cash flow statements.
-Additionally, they ensure compliance with nonprofit-specific accounting standards like FASB ASC 958.
-These practices ensure that the organization’s financial reporting is accurate and reliable.
+• Nonprofit accounting: Nonprofit accounting takes a broader view, focusing on the bigger financial picture and its strategic implications.
+Accountants use the data bookkeepers provide to prepare financial statements like balance sheets, income statements and cash flow statements.
+They also ensure compliance with nonprofit-specific accounting standards such as FASB Topic 958, helping keep the organization’s financial reporting accurate and reliable.

-What is the difference between accounting for nonprofits and regular business accounting?
+What’s the difference between nonprofit and for-profit accounting?

 Aspect